nhman2002/Modern_database_administration_NoSQL/README.md

 # CSC12111: Modern Database Administration - NoSQL

-This is the repo for:
+This the branch for managing tickets function:
-- `Project`: Doing research on analyze, synthesize, and practice teamwork skills in analyzing the needs of the online sales system to design a suitable database.
+- App and Db in the src folder.
-- `PE`: practical exercise, for more details, refer to the `pe-[number]` files
+- Install: npm install -> npm run

 ## Overview